-The organisation is a company limited by guarantee with charitable status, incorporated on 27th May, 1995 and registered as a charity on 26th January, 1996.
+The organisation is a company limited by guarantee with charitable status, incorporated on 27th May, 1995, it was granted charitable status by Revenue in 1996 and registered as a charity in 2014.
 The company was established under a Memorandum of Association and is governed under its Constitution.